taataa/tapspace/docs/tutorial/index.md

 The item is not yet added to the space nor DOM.
 Let us do that.

-    basis.addChild(hello, p)
+    space.addChild(hello, p)

-This will add the hello item at the coordinates { x: 200 y: 100 } relative to the origin of the basis.
+This will add the hello item at the `p` coordinates { x: 200 y: 100 } relative to the origin of the space.

 Now you can open your `index.html` in your web browser.
 The result should look something like this: